Martin Raske - HR is about humans in the first place

 I have had many negotiations in my life.
 And what I found is, that if I stay true to my own values, the outcome of the negotiation is usually good - not just for me but for all sides.

 It is a difference if you go into a negotiation with the clear intention to win or if you want to find a solution that is good for all involved parties.
-The funny thing is: If you only focus on winning, chances are the other side will loose - and will be somehow emotionally affected by this loss.
-If you find a solution, though, that respects all involved parties, everybody wins in the end.
+The funny thing is: If the parties enter their negotiation with the goal to win and make the other side loose - chances are that there will be one side with bad feelings at the end.
+If you find a solution, though, that respects all involved parties, everybody wins.

-One might think that this approach doesn't make me a tough negotiator.
-Maybe that's true.
-And maybe that's also part of the reason why I haven't turned negotiation into my full-time job.
-But when people around me tell me that they have learned a lot from my way of negotiating, then I am happy.
+One might think that this approach is nothing for tough negotiators.
+That's not true.
+It is the bigger challenge to apply value-based negotiation.
+And when people around me tell me that they have learned a lot from my way of negotiating, then I am happy.

 I am interested to hear your thoughts.
 I am looking forward to hearing from you.